Covariance-based method for eigenstate factorization and generalized singlets: Introduction

 Besides its physical relevance as an entanglement critical point in parameter space separating different GS regimes (which can be points of exceptionally high GS degeneracy for symmetry-breaking factorized GSs \cite{CRCR.17,PCR.22}), factorization in any of its forms provides valuable simple analytic exact eigenstates in systems which are otherwise not exactly solvable.
 A basic question which then arises is if a given (full or cluster-type) product state has any chance of becoming an exact eigenstate of a certain class of Hamiltonians.
 This normally demands evaluation of matrix elements connecting the product state with possible excitations, which may be difficult for general states, systems and dimensions.

-In this letter we first derive a general method for analytically determining the necessary and sufficient conditions for exact eigenstate separability, based on the quantum covariance matrix of the local operators building the Hamiltonian.
-It is suitable for general trial states, systems and factorizations, and rapidly identifies the local conserved operators essential for factorization.
-After checking it for full factorization, we apply it to cluster factorization, and in particular to dimerization, in general spin-$s$ systems.
+Here we first derive a general method for analytically determining the necessary and sufficient conditions for exact eigenstate separability, based on the quantum covariance matrix of the local operators building the Hamiltonian.
+It is suitable for general systems and factorizations, and rapidly identifies the local conserved operators, which are shown to be essential for factorization.
+After checking it for full factorization, we apply it to cluster factorization and in particular to dimerization, in general spin-$s$ systems.
 The method directly yields the constraints on the coupling strengths and fields for exact eigenstate dimerization or clusterization, providing an analytic approach within the novel inverse schemes of Hamiltonian construction from a given eigenstate \cite{ChCl.18,ran.19}.
 We first consider spin $0$ dimers and clusters with most general anisotropic two-site couplings, and then extend the results to generalized singlets.
-These are special nonmaximally entangled pairs with conserved operators, which will be shown to enable field induced dimerization in anisotropic $XYZ$ systems for arbitrary spin.
-Specific examples, including $XXZ$ Majumdar-Ghosh \cite{MG.69} (MG) type models with nonzero field, are provided.
+These are nonmaximally entangled pair states, special for spin $s\geq 1$, which have unique properties concerning conserved operators and which are shown to enable field induced dimerization in anisotropic $XYZ$ systems for arbitrary spin.
+Specific examples, including Majumdar-Ghosh (MG)-type models \cite{MG.69} at finite field and qubit systems, are provided.
+The formalism is presented in section \ref{II}, while its application to spin systems is discussed in section \ref{III}, with demonstrations and additional details given in the Appendices.
+Conclusions are provided in \ref{IV}.